by Hattie Carwell

 Congresswoman Barbara Lee is expected to speak, as will Fr.
 Paul Locatelli, S.J., chancellor of Santa Clara University; Albert Dotson Jr., Esq., national chairman of 100 Black Men of America; William Kindricks, board member of 100 Black Men of Silicon Valley; Debra Watkins, executive director, California Alliance of African American Educators; James Hill III of the Frank Greene Scholars Program; Robert Johnson, Sire Archon, Gamma Chi Boule; Jennifer Andaluz, senior fellow, American Leadership Forum, Silicon Valley; Howard Gray, Greene’s long time squash partner; Arthur J. Greene, M.D.,Greene’s brother; and Frank S. Greene III, his son.
 Hugh Burroughs will serve as master of ceremonies.

 Greene was a co-founder in 1993 and general partner of NewVista Capital.
 The firm has funded over 26 start-up information technology companies founded and headed by people of color and women.
-He was the founding CEO of Technology Development and ZeroOne, both software companies.
+He was the founding CEO of Design and Development and ZeroOne, both software companies.
 Technology Development Corp. went public in 1985, and ZeroOne Systems Inc. was sold to Sterling Software.

 He earned his doctorate in electrical engineering from Santa Clara University.
 He was assistant chair of the Electrical Engineering Department at Stanford University in the late 1960s.
 He taught electrical engineering and computer science at five universities: Howard, Santa Clara, Stanford, Northwestern and Washington University at St. Louis.